 The International Documents collection serves a very broad spectrum of both the University community and the general public.
 Because it is centered on the publications of intergovernmental organizations, the collection particularly serves the needs of those working in international studies and international development.
 However, the spectrum of work of intergovernmental organizations, and the depth of collecting at MSU in these areas, means that many departments, from the arts and humanities, to social and behavioral scientists, to those studying agriculture and public health, will need to use such materials.

-C. Existing strengths and emphases
+Existing strengths and emphases

 MSUL is also one of 27 European Union depository libraries, so we receive publications on deposit from the European Union and we also have a comprehensive blanket order for Council of Europe publications.
 The Library also has an extensive collection of materials from other regional intergovernmental organizations such as the Organization of American States, the Economic and Social Commission for Asia and the Pacific (ESCAP), and the Economic Commission for Western Asia.

 MSUL supplement our comprehensive approval plans with firm ordering from a number of UN specialized agencies such as UNESCO, the UNEP, and UN Development Program; as well as related agencies such as the International Organization for Migration, the World Intellectual Property Organization, and the World Health Organization.
 In the case of UN agencies, any materials that are sold through UN Sales come through our comprehensive UN blanket order, so firm ordering is generally minimal.
 Many IGOs issue free publications of very valuable research material.
-These books and pamphlets do not come on approval plans, but must be requested by the International Documents Librarian.
+These books and pamphlets do not come on approval plans, but must be requested by the Government Information Librarian.
 Over the years, MSU has attempted to be comprehensive in obtaining such ‘grey literature’ to make our collection truly unique among research libraries.